-The company employed four full-time employees who also render consulting services.
-The following income was received for the financial year ending 31 December 2005.
+The company employed three full-time employees who also render consulting services.
+The following income was received for the financial year ending 31 March 2007.

-Income from services rendered by (4) employees R2 800 000 Income from services rendered by shareholders R1 000 000 Royalties received R1 113 000 Benefit received under a will (capital receipt) R 950 000 Capital gain on disposal of an SBC asset R 40 000 Total receipts/accruals R5 903 000
+Income from services rendered by employees (3) R2 800 000 Income from services rendered by shareholders R1 000 000 Royalties received R1 113 000 Benefit received under a will (capital receipt) R 950 000 Capital gain on disposal of an SBC asset R 40 000 Total receipts/accruals R5 903 000

-The services rendered by the company do not fall within the definition of 'personal service' as the company employed at least four full-time employees (excluding the shareholders or connected persons to such shareholders) throughout the year of assessment to render the consulting services.
+The services rendered by the company do not fall within the definition of 'personal service' as the company employed three full-time employees (excluding the shareholders or connected persons to such shareholders) throughout the year of assessment to render the consulting services.
 Any income attributable to services rendered by the shareholders is therefore not subject to the 20% limitation.
 The 20% limitation must, however, be applied to any investment income received/accrued.